Azmahds/rshell/README.md

    The second one is the OR subclass, which will have a run function that compares the left and right commands to see which command should be executed.
 Finally, there is the SEMICOLON subclass.
 This subclass will just execute every command after itself, using its own run function.
 All these classes are executed by calling the run function on the root of the tree that we build.
 We build a tree to take into account precedences.
+We have also implemented three more subclasses to the connector class.
+We created InRed, OutRed, and Pipe (input redirection, output redirection, and pipe operators).
+These new subclasses work with files and redirecting their inputs and outputs.

    ## PROTOTYPES/RESEARCH
    `fork()`    - The process for creating a child process that runs alongside the parent process.
 Returns an integer value.